Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 );
 ````

-However, by default it differs as follows:

 1. It auto-loads for playback, `autoload` is `true`.
 2. It is not loaded for recording, because `recording` is `false`.
 3. It is loaded last (after all other library), because `load_order` is 1000 (very high).

 ### Function Sharing
+Common functions are defined in `LibCommonUtils.js`.

-There is a function shared between all test cases: `EnterNumber`, it types required input value into the `Text` field.
+First function shared between all test cases is `EnterNumber`.
+It types required input value into the `Text` field.

 Another common function is `GetCalcResult`.

-It is defined in `LibCommonUtils.js` and its purpose is to read result from the calculator `Text` field and trim all special characters to make same formatting on all locales:
+Its purpose is to read result from the calculator `Text` field and trim all special characters to make same formatting on all locales:

 ````javascript
 function EnterNumber(/**string*/strNumber)